I-had-a-bad-idea/Digit-Recognition-Neural-Network/README.md

 The default parameters are:
 - Initial learning rate: 0.5
 - Batch size: 128
-- Training cycles: 20
+- Training cycles: 10
 - Hidden layer sizes: [128, 128]
+- Number of seeds: 7
+- Starting seed: 95
 These can be modified in `train.py` to experiment with different configurations.

 ---

 ## Performance

-- Training accuracy: ~98.8%
+- Training accuracy: ~99.2%
 - Test accuracy: ~98.7% on EMNIST test set
-- Training time: ~3-7 minutes depending on CPU
+- Training time: ~5-10 minutes depending on CPU
-- Memory usage: ~65MB RAM during training
+- Memory usage: ~1.7-2GB RAM during training

 ---